misje/opencti-wazuh-connector/docs/source/troubleshooting.rst

 ------------------------------------------------------

-This happens when the destination port (dst_port) is not set, which is very often the case, bacause many alerts do not cotain this information.
+This happens when the destination port (dst_port) is not set, which is very often the case, bacause many alerts do not contain this information.
 Sadly, without the dst_port, OpenCTI has decided to just use "Unknown" instead of using other available information, like protocols.